projectfluent/fluent/guide/attributes.md

 messages.

-This feature is particularly useful in translating more complex widgets since, thanks to all attributes being stores on a single unit, it's easier for editors, comments, and tools to identify and work with the given message.
+This feature is particularly useful in translating more complex widgets since, thanks to all attributes being stored on a single unit, it's easier for editors, comments, and tools to identify and work with the given message.